Some days zig when you think they’ll zag.

 The ref flippantly called me over and made a popping noise, pointing to his knee.
 Remmi had been there before.
 This would be her second knee dislocation.
 I knelt with her and a mom called 911.
 I’m on hold with 911 she said, and we didn’t know exactly why until later.

 The girls knelt by their teammate as we waited for medics, joking that hopefully a really hot medic would arrive and carry Remmi off the field.

 This happened around 5:40.
 That moment, 911 dispatchers were busy fielding calls on a shooting at UNC Charlotte, my school.
 After a lengthy delay and more tears of goodbye, we took home a 5-2 victory.
 And got home to hear about the incident north of us.

-Turns out, one student lost his life-saving others.
+One student lost his life-saving others.
 A big kid, with a big heart.
 A goalkeeper, in fact.
-Who went to the high school a mile from where Madison – also a goalkeeper – had her first home.
-He had nowhere to go in a classroom riddle with bullets.
+Who went to the high school a mile from where Madison – also a goalkeeper – had her first college home.
+He had nowhere to go in a classroom riddled with bullets.

 In the national news